In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 If you’re like me, creating the right combination of exercise and adventure can be a real challenge.
 Between balancing my work schedule, errands, and extracurricular activities, just finding the time for fitness during the day can be a pain.

 On top of that, falling into a repetitive program can make it even harder to build good habits.
-Sometimes, getting on the treadmill just isn’t enough to keep my interest and put me in the right mood to follow through on my exercise goals, especially after a long day of work.
+Sometimes, jumping on my incline treadmill just isn’t enough to keep my interest and put me in the right mood to follow through on my exercise goals, especially after a long day of work.

 And what about spending time outdoors?
 By the time work is finished and my errands complete, even if I have managed to drive to the gym for a workout, the sun has almost always set before I’ve had a chance to enjoy it.